Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Impact of the Revelations

-The catalog leak had significant consequences:
+The catalog leak had far-reaching consequences:

 • Fueled civil society demands for demilitarization and stricter control